Configure the Backend Input Forms¶

 The given string will be truncated to 256 characters (

 spaces will be dropped (

-trim) and the persistence of an empty field will be
+trim) and the status of this field being empty will be

 Important: When a field is defined as required, the Domain Model must have the

 The field type

 input may be used for date and time inputs:

 'minimum_value' => [ 'label' => 'valid since', 'config' => [ 'type' => 'input', 'size' => 8, 'checkbox' => '', 'eval' => 'date' ], ],

 The value then will be tested for being given in an appropriate date format.
 Simultaneously, this leads to the rendering of a collapsible calendar page with an icon right to the input field which is shown in Fig. 6-2: